-In May 2020, Microsoft added a potentially useful feature to PowerPoint–stock images.
+In May 2020, Microsoft added a potentially useful feature to PowerPoint—stock images.
 This feature alone could save you tons of money that you would have to spend on stock photos.
-However, after using it for a while and diving deep into Microsoft’s documentation, I was disappointed.
+However, I was disappointed after using it for a while and diving deep into Microsoft’s documentation.

-PowerPoint has a built-in collection of stock images of unknown size.
+So, does PowerPoint have stock images?
+Yes, PowerPoint has a built-in stock photo collection of unknown size.
 It’s based on Bing’s image search, which pulls stock images from the web and makes them available to PowerPoint users at no cost.

-You can browse the PowerPoint images using keywords, by license, and by content (color, layout, size).
+You can browse the PowerPoint images using keywords, license, and content (color, layout, size).
 Additionally, you can browse by type, including using photographs, clipart, line drawings, and transparent images.

 Follow these easy steps to get stock images in PowerPoint: